 The Wolf Creek neighborhood stands out for having an average per capita income lower than 99.7% of the neighborhoods in the United States.

-Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
-The Wolf Creek neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
+Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
 Long commutes can be brutal.
 They take time, money, and energy, leaving less of you for yourself and your family.
 The residents of the Wolf Creek neighborhood unfortunately have the distinction of having, on average, a longer commute than most any neighborhood in America.
 10.1% of commuters here travel more than one hour just one-way to work.
 That is more than two hours per day.
 This percentage with two-hour + round-trip commutes is higher than NeighborhoodScout found in 95.5% of all neighborhoods in America.

 Did you know that the Wolf Creek neighborhood has more African and Sub-Saharan African ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 20.5% of this neighborhood's residents have African ancestry and 20.5% have Sub-Saharan African ancestry.